 You may also want to include the following:

-Key takeaway: Lead capture forms should include headlines, calls to action, contact and information fields, images, and several other components.
+Lead capture forms should include headlines, calls to action, contact and information fields, images and several other components.

 Your headline is your first chance to get sales leads’ attention, so make the best of it.
-In approximately 10 words, your headline should clearly state what the lead gets for completing the form.
+In at most 10 words, your headline should clearly state what the lead gets for completing the form.
 You can either name a piece of content outright or describe the content.
-Your headline should appear at the top of your lead capture form, making sure your visitors immediately see it.
+Your headline should appear at the top of your lead capture form, ensuring that your visitors immediately see it.

-Since a headline alone might not always persuade someone to complete your lead capture form, a call to action that tells readers how to get your content is equally crucial.
-For example, if your headline describes an e-book, your call to action should explicitly tell the reader to enter their contact information to receive the e-book.
+Because a headline alone might not always persuade someone to complete your lead capture form, a CTA that tells readers how to get your content is equally crucial.
+For example, if your headline describes an e-book, your CTA should explicitly tell the reader to enter their contact information to receive the e-book.

 The text of your call-to-action button can also make a difference.
-Buttons labeled “Submit” generate fewer clicks than buttons such as “Get my eBook" or “Start my free trial.”
-In other words, button copy should be direct and brief.
+For example, buttons labeled “Submit” generate fewer clicks than buttons such as “Get my e-book” or “Start my free trial.”
+In other words, the button copy should be direct and specific.

-Of course, lead capture forms have little value without obvious bubbles in which customers can provide their information.
-However, too many bubbles overwhelm a lead, making them less likely to complete your form.
-That’s why many lead capture forms for top-funnel content such as e-books and webinars only have sections for email, name and phone number.
+Of course, lead capture forms have little value without obvious bubbles for customers to provide their information.
+However, too many bubbles overwhelm leads, making them less likely to complete your form.
+That’s why many lead capture forms for top-funnel content such as e-books and webinars have sections only for the lead’s name, email address and phone number.

 Almost all lead capture forms have an image of some sort (with the possible exception of pop-up, ad-style lead capture forms that lack space for an image).
 Your image should be relevant to what you’re offering, whether that’s a picture of a book (if you’re offering an e-book) or a photo of your CEO speaking (if you’re offering a webinar).

-It’s usually best to place larger photos at the side of your lead capture form, where they don’t distract from or obscure the form itself.
+It’s usually best to place larger photos on the sides of your lead capture form, where they don’t distract from or obscure the form itself.
 Sometimes, you can use images as links that customers can click to indicate their needs.

-Larger lead capture forms may provide space for additional copy beyond the headline and call to action.
+Larger lead capture forms may provide space for additional copy beyond the headline and CTA.
 If so, consider adding no more than 30 words detailing the content you’re offering.
 To use the e-book example, a few bullet points summarizing what’s inside your book can increase the likelihood of successful lead acquisition.

 The e-book examples above also establish your company’s authority in its subject matter.
-By hinting at what’s in the e-book with powerful, concise language, you present your company as knowledgeable and trustworthy.
+By using powerful, concise language to hint at what’s in the e-book, you present your company as knowledgeable and trustworthy.
 From this position, you have more leverage to make sales.
 For a similar effect, you can add customer badges to showcase the companies that use your products or services.